Article 8 of 8 in Series: RV Toilet Clogs

 Ideally, you should hold down your flush pedal for a minimum of 10 seconds when you flush.
 In addition to ensuring that the waste flows smoothly down the line, using plenty of water will also hydrate the bacteria in your tank and cover the waste with water, suppressing odors.

-Note: It might seem odd, but you do want a certain kind of bacteria in your black holding tank to help with waste breakdown; for more information on why you should have bacteria in your holding tanks, refer to the Why Are Bacteria and Enzymes Good in RV Wastewater Tanks guide.
+Note: It might seem odd, but you do want a certain kind of bacteria in your black holding tank to help with waste breakdown; for more information on why you should have bacteria in your holding tanks, refer to our guide, Why Are Bacteria and Enzymes Good for Your RV Holding Tanks?

 Cultivate these three toilet habits while camping and you should easily be able to avoid many of the issues that other campers complain about.
 Water is the most immediate way to curb potential clog and odor problems.